-The state has a functional state social health insurance scheme which makes health insurance mandatory.
-There has been release of Government/employee contribution for the formal sector, however, the non-release of equity fund would negatively impact on the scheme.
+The state has a functional state social health insurance scheme which makes health insurance mandatory; employee contribution for the formal sector.
+However, the non-release of equity fund would negatively impact on the scheme.

-The State Government to ensure regular and timely release of equity fund.
+The State Government should sustain its commitment to the insurance scheme and ensure timely release of equity funds into the scheme.